Désenchantée: Chart performances

 In the Flanders region of Belgium, the single went directly into the top ten, then reached number one on the third week and stayed there for six weeks.
 It spent ten weeks in the top three and twenty weeks in the top ten.
 After 27 weeks on the chart, it fell off the top 50.
 The single also reached number one in the Belgian dance chart.
-The single was also very successful in other European countries, such as Austria, Germany, Hungary, and Norway, where it reached the top three of the singles chart and stayed for several weeks in the top ten.
+The single was also very successful in other European countries, such as Austria, Germany, Hungary, Norway and the Netherlands, where it reached the top three of the singles chart and stayed for several weeks in the top ten.